varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-trunk.rst

 - ``VRE_export()`` packs a usable ``vre_t`` that can be persisted as a byte stream

+An exported regular expression takes the form of a byte stream of a given size that can be used as-is by the various matching functions.
+Care should be taken to always maintain pointer alignment of an exported ``vre_t``.

 The ``VRE_ERROR_NOMATCH`` symbol is now hard-linked like ``VRE_CASELESS``, and ``VRE_NOTEMPTY`` is no longer supported.
 There are no match options left in the VRE facade but the ``VRE_match()``, ``VRE_capture()`` and ``VRE_sub()``